National Police Corps (Netherlands): 1581–1812

-The Dutch Police history starts in 1581, with the formation of the Dutch Republic.
+The history of the Dutch police starts in 1581, with the formation of the Dutch Republic.
 A simple police organization was created without clear tasks and powers.
-This stayed the same until 1810, when Napoleon annexed the Netherlands to the French Empire and started to set up a proper police force.
+This stayed the same until 1810, when Napoleon annexed the Netherlands to the French Empire and started to set up a police force according to similar reforms elsewhere.
 Cities could free up money for a schout (sheriff); for towns this was a Veldwachter (constable).

 1813–1939

 The Netherlands regained its independence in 1813 and a year later King William I established the Corps de Marechaussee.
 The corps had twelve hundred employees and was a branch of the armed forces.
 It performs military tasks for the armed forces and non-military tasks for the Rijkspolitie (national police).
 In 1858, in addition to the Marechaussee, the Korps Rijksveldwacht (national constable corps) was created with fourteen hundred employees.
 This force focused on public order in rural areas.
 In addition to the two corps, there was also a Gemeentepolitie (municipal police) with eleven thousand employees, Politietroepen (police troops) with sixteen hundred employees, and the Gemeenteveldwacht (municipal constable).